Isaiah 6 – Isaiah’s Conviction, Cleansing and Call

 i.
 “The devastation, great as it was to be, would not be total; but even its survivors would have to submit to further judgment.
 The illustration from nature, however, introduces an element of hope.”
 (Grogan)

-e.
-When Isaiah saw the Lord, who did he see?
+iii.
+When Isaiah saw the LORD, who did he see?
 He saw God in the Second Person of the Trinity, he saw Jesus before He added humanity to His deity.
 We know this because the Apostle John quotes Isaiah 6:10, and under inspiration of the Holy Spirit, adds: These things Isaiah said when he saw His glory and spoke of Him (John 12:41).